juszhan/LendingClub-Profitability/README.md

 - Random Forest
 - Gradient Boost

 An 80/20 split was created for the training/test set.
+However, the SVM used a quarter of the training set for faster computation.

 Since SVMs are sensitive to scaling, the data was scaled to [0, 1] using a MinMaxScaler.